How to get rid of mice and rats in your house

-Cloying ‘acetamide’ smell characteristic of house mice; other mice leave little odour.
+- Cloying ‘acetamide’ smell characteristic of house mice, which is often described as vinegary or ammonia-like; other mice leave little odour.

-Gnawing – rodents need to gnaw continuously to keep their incisors short.
+- Gnawing sounds: rodents need to gnaw continuously to keep their incisors short.

-Droppings – a rat’s are 12mm long and often tapered at one end; a mouse’s are roughly half the size and thinner.
+- Droppings: rat droppings are 12mm long and often tapered at one end; mouse droppings are roughly half the size and thinner.

 Rodents generally cause minor problems in houses – of those with yellow-necked mice, 42 per cent suffer damage to furnishings and internal structures, 31 per cent to food, and 9 per cent to insulation and wiring; 18 per cent suffer no damage.

 More like this